curvednebula/go-rust-perf-tests/README.md

 Let's use only CPU workers so we'll never create more than 12 goroutines at once.

 With this optimization RAM usage dropped to 35Mb while execution time increased from 46s to 60s.
 I think this is a very reasonable price to pay!
-Note that we are still doing the same work: creating 100'000 goroutines, but this time not all at onces.
+Note that we are still doing the same work: creating 100'000 goroutines, but this time not all at once.

 ## Instant burst vs continous flow of requests ##